munkycool/munkycool/README.md

 - I know the basics of R 🏴‍☠️
 - I embodied the old cat lady that I am at heart, and learned the basics of C
 - I'm pretty good at Linux, if I do say so myself
+- I can brew a good cup of java, as I know the basics of the Java language

 # Website